Collectif Némésis: Killing of Quentin Deranque

+Outside of France

 In 2021, the group launched in Romandy, the French-speaking part of Switzerland.
-The Swiss group has tried to gain attention at the Grève feministe (Feminist strike), whose representatives responded that "This group is riding the purple bandwagon and uses it not to promote the freedom of women, but rather the discrimination towards its targets, notably foreigners".
+The Swiss group has tried to gain attention at the Grève féministe du 14 juin (Feminist strike), whose representatives responded that "This group is riding the purple bandwagon and uses it not to promote the freedom of women, but rather the discrimination towards its targets, notably foreigners".
 By June 2022, Némésis had been expelled three times from events organised by Grève feministe.
 In April 2022, it was expelled from a social event organised by the University of Geneva.
 In October 2023, it was reported that some members of the Swiss People's Party, the country's leading party at federal level, had joined Némésis.

+Since 2025, the organisation has been active in Belgium.

+In December 2025, a man attacked Cordier with flour when she visited MCC Bruxelles, the branch of the Hungarian state-funded university Mathias Corvinus Collegium.